 Like most online course creators, it has probably taken you several years and a lot of trial and error to learn what you teach in your course.
 You’re proud of your content, you know it can help someone, and you’re excited to enroll some students.

-But just because you published your course doesn’t mean that the world is going to beat a path to your door and sign up for it.
+But just because you created an online course doesn’t mean that the world is going to beat a path to your door and sign up for it.
 Plus, your course is online, which means that your students can be from pretty much anywhere in the world as long as they have an internet connection.
 So you won’t exactly be meeting each of your prospective students over a cup of coffee to tell them how great your course is and convince them to sign up for it.

 Even if you could find the time to personally speak with every single one of your prospective students, you probably wouldn’t want to anyway.
 Sales calls are hardly something you’re interested in doing.
 Like most course creators, your strength is teaching, not selling.